steffen74/ConstitutionalAiTuning/README.md

 ### Example

-Here's an example of how to use ConstitutionalAiTuning to generate improved answers for an sintructional tuning of an LLM:
+Here's an example of how to use ConstitutionalAiTuning to generate improved answers for an intructional tuning of an LLM:

 ```python
 # Install transformers from source - only needed for versions <= v4.34